 Some links in this post may be affiliate links

-String of Hearts Plant (Ceropegia woodii) flourishes in bright, indirect light (filtered light), average warmth of 16-250C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents potting soils coupled with monthly feeding in the growing season.
-Read more on how to grow and care for String of Hearts Plant.
+String of Hearts Plant flourishes in bright indirect light (filtered light), warmth of 16-250C, humidity of 50-55% and moderately moist, rich, well-drained, succulents potting soils coupled with monthly feeding in the growing season.
+Learn how to grow and care for String of Hearts Plant (Ceropegia woodii).

-Position your String of Hearts Plant in a brighter spot where it will receive bright, indirect light or instal grow lights if the natural lighting is not adequate.
-Check out these full spectrum grow lights on Amazon.
+Position your String of Hearts Plant in a brighter spot where it will receive bright indirect light or instal grow lights if the natural lighting is not adequate.

 Overfeeding your String of Hearts Plant will cause the roots to die due to fertilizer burn.
-Therefore, they cannot take up nutrients and water required for photosynthesis, thus the plant begins to die and the leaves turn yellow.
+Therefore, they cannot take up nutrients and water required for photosynthesis, thus the leaves begin to turn yellow.

 String of Hearts Plant is prone to spider mites, aphids and scales infestations.
 These sap-sucking insects attack the new growth from where they suck the plant sap and will cause wilting, yellowing and leaf drop.